Article Collection

 CMD [ "/hello2" ]

-We can then build the image with:
+, we can build our image with:

 docker build -f Dockerfile -t hello-world2 . # (Don't forget the dot at the end)